NEAL CONAN, HOST:

 RUDIN: Well, we've seen that for the last couple of years.
 Certainly, we've seen this since last May, when Vice President Biden, followed quickly by President Obama, stopped evolving and suddenly came out for same-sex marriage or marriage equality.
 And you've seen more and more members of the - certain in the Democratic Party seem to be falling in view.

-So there is some quick movement.
+So there is some quick movement there.
 When you think of the Democrats who ran for president in 2008, none of them - they all said marriage is between a man and a woman.
 And of course, that opinion on the Democratic side shifting very rapidly.

 CONAN: Let's see if we have some people on the line who think they know the answer to this week's trivia question, and that is other than Tim Johnson's 524, the two current United States senators who won by even less, 800-989-8255.
 Email firstname.lastname@example.org.
 We'll start with Mark, Mark with us from Houston.